What are LFP, NMC, NCA Batteries in Electric Cars?

 Understanding The Three Main Tesla Battery Types

-Tesla uses three main types of lithium-ion batteries in its cars.
+Tesla uses three main types of lithium-ion batteries for electric cars.
 Each one has a different mix of materials in its cathode (the positive side of the battery), which changes how the battery works.

 1. NCA: Nickel-Cobalt-Aluminum

 NCA batteries have a very high energy density.
-They can store much energy in a small space.
+They can store a lot of energy in a small space.
 Car companies often use NCA batteries in long-range and performance versions of the Model S, Model X, and older Model 3/Y cars.

 - Pros: Excellent range, great acceleration, and power.